lprhodes/homebridge-broadlink-rm/README.md

 # Homebridge Broadlink RM [TV Fork]

 # About this fork
-This fork adds support for the TV type indroduced in iOS 12.2.
-I'm only give support for this specific accessory type!
+This fork addresses an issue updating the temperature from file.
+Devices appear as "Not Repsonding" on read errors.
+This fork will use a temperature of 0 instead of hanging.
 If you want to use this fork, use this command:

-`npm i -g homebridge-broadlink-rm-tv`
+`npm i -g git+https://github.com/kiwi-cam/homebridge-broadlink-rm-acfile.git`

+This fork comes from another fork which adds support for the TV type indroduced in iOS 12.2.

 # Homebridge Broadlink RM [[Original](https://github.com/lprhodes/homebridge-broadlink-rm)]